emqx/emqx-docs/en_US/admin/admin-guide.md

 - The configuration file parameters and configuration manual provide you with basic information about the configuration file, configuration options, and references for detailed configurations.
 - [Command Line Interface](./cli.md) introduces various startup and management commands supported by EMQX.
-- [REST API](./api) guides you on quickly getting started with the EMQX REST API.
 - [EMQX Dashboard](../dashboard/introduction.md) provides a comprehensive introduction to the built-in management console in EMQX.
 You will learn how to manage and monitor EMQX clusters, configure various features, and utilize the required functionalities.
 - [Rate Limit](../rate-limit/rate-limit.md) explains how to avoid system overload by configuring rate limiters for connection and messaging speed, ensuring system stability.
 - [Log and Observability](../observability/overview.md) introduces metric observation and monitoring features in EMQX, facilitating system monitoring and debugging.